DSR-RHIT/me447-visualizing-data/cm/cm113-data-pdf-scraping.md

 #> # ... with 500 more rows
 ```

 There are 510 rows because we have 50 states plus DC, 10 years each.
+We
+have two keys, state and year, and one value, population.

 ## write to file